Tamillis/MyTools/TableMaker/README.md

 ```

 ## PaginatorMaker
 For when you want to paginate data locally (so the data must already be loaded into the page).
+Handy if you would otherwise be displaying a table with several thousand rows.

 To Explain, but the code and demo are up.